guanguanboy/guanguanboy.github.io/index.md

 # About Me
 ---

-I am currently an PhD Candidate at the School of Computer Science, Northwestern Polytechnical University, advised by Prof. [Xuelong Li](https://scholar.google.com/citations?user=ahUibskAAAAJ).
+I am currently an Associate Professor at College of Information and Control Engineering, Xi'an Uninversity of Architecture and Technology.
+I was graduated as a PhD at the School of Computer Science, Northwestern Polytechnical University, advised by Prof. [Xuelong Li](https://scholar.google.com/citations?user=ahUibskAAAAJ).
 My research interest is computer vision, currently with an emphasis on image enhancement, restoration, and generation.

 <p><b> E-mail: liguanlin1229@gmail.com </b></p>